Shang Tsung: Other media

 Shang Tsung appears in Malibu Comics' Blood & Thunder miniseries.
 In addition to his original video game trilogy backstory, he displays a bitter rivalry with Raiden that usually end in verbal assaults or draws.
 While hosting the tenth Mortal Kombat tournament for Shao Kahn's plot to conquer Earthrealm, Shang Tsung secretly attempts to acquire the mystical book Tao Te Zhan, which grants immense power to whoever solves its seven riddles.
 When Goro seeks the book, Shang Tsung and Raiden join forces to stop him.
 Shang Tsung also makes further appearances in the succeeding Battlewave miniseries along with DC Comics' Mortal Kombat X prequel comic.

 Shang Tsung appears in Mortal Kombat (1995), portrayed by Cary-Hiroyuki Tagawa.
 While hosting the Mortal Kombat tournament, he employs intimidation tactics and trickery to manipulate its outcome until he is defeated and killed by Liu Kang, who sought revenge on him for killing his brother Chan.
 Shang Tsung also appears in the prequel Mortal Kombat: The Journey Begins, voiced by Jim Cummings.
 Here, it is revealed this version also possesses telepathy, allowing him to predict enemy attacks and adapt his strategy to exploit their weaknesses.

 Shang Tsung appears in Mortal Kombat: Defenders of the Realm, voiced by Neil Ross.

-Shang Tsung appears in Mortal Kombat: Konquest, portrayed by Bruce Locke.
+Shang Tsung appears in Mortal Kombat: Conquest, portrayed by Bruce Locke.
 This version seeks revenge on the Great Kung Lao, who defeated him in Mortal Kombat.
 For this, Shao Kahn put Shang Tsung to work in the former's cobalt mines, where he enslaves and abuses fellow prisoner and Kreevan princess Vorpax.
 Though Shang Tsung later escapes, he is defeated by Shao Kahn's Shadow Priests.

 Shang Tsung makes a cameo appearance in Mortal Kombat: Rebirth, portrayed by James Lew, and the Death Battle! episode "Akuma vs. Shang Tsung".

 Shang Tsung appears in Mortal Kombat: Legacy portrayed by Johnson Phan in the episode "Johnny Cage" and Tagawa in the second season.

 Shang Tsung appears in Mortal Kombat Legends: Scorpion's Revenge and Mortal Kombat Legends: Battle of the Realms, voiced by Artt Butler.
-Butler has compared Shang Tsung to the Star Wars character Darth Vader due to how powerful he is despite serving under Shao Kahn.
-In retrospect, Butler enjoyed the fight between Shang Tsung and Liu Kang, praising Jordan Rodrigues's performance of the character.

 Shang Tsung appears in Mortal Kombat (2021), portrayed by Chin Han.
 Upon learning of a prophecy that will deny Outworld a crucial victory in the Mortal Kombat tournament, Shang Tsung sends his warriors to kill Earthrealm's champions before then.
 Though they are defeated, Shang Tsung threatens retaliation.
+Han reprises his role in the sequel Mortal Kombat II.